kuberhealthy/kuberhealthy/cmd/podStatusExternalCheck/README.md

 To implement the Pod Status Check with Kuberhealthy, apply the configuration file [podStatusCheck.yaml](podStatusCheck.yaml) to your Kubernetes Cluster.
 Make sure that you are using the latest release of Kuberhealthy 2.0.0.

+To implement in a single namespace

+To implement in multiple namespace

+TO implement in ALL namespaces